These Three

-These Three is a 1936 American drama film directed by William Wyler and starring Miriam Hopkins, Merle Oberon, Joel McCrea, and Bonita Granville.
-The screenplay by Lillian Hellman is based on her 1934 play The Children's Hour.
+These Three is a 1936 American drama film directed by William Wyler and written by Lillian Hellman, based on her play The Children's Hour.
+Miriam Hopkins, Merle Oberon, Joel McCrea, and Bonita Granville stars.

 A 1961 remake of the film, also directed by Wyler, was released as The Children's Hour in the US and The Loudest Whisper in the UK.

 Plot

 Following graduation, college friends Karen Wright and Martha Dobie transform Karen's Massachusetts farm into a boarding school.
 Although new to the area, they are able to find pupils with the assistance of the wealthy Amelia Tilford, who enrolls her malevolent granddaughter Mary and encourages other families to enroll their daughters.
 Shortly before the school opens, Martha's aunt, Lily Mortar, arrives and forces her way into a teaching position as a way to continue sponging off Martha.

 Karen and local doctor Joe Cardin begin to date, unaware that Martha is in love with him.
 One evening, Joe falls asleep in a chair in Martha's room while waiting for Karen to return to the school.
 He wakes with a start and breaks a glass, which wakes up Mary Tilford.
 Before he leaves, he casually refers to his and Karen's plans to marry, and Mary watches from the shadows as Martha sobs quietly once she thinks she is alone.

 When Karen punishes Mary for missing classes and lying, Mary acts as though she has a pain and falls to the floor in a faint.
 Although they are not convinced by Mary's performance, Karen and Martha call Joe to examine her.
 While Joe and Karen are busy with Mary, Martha decides to finally fire Aunt Lily, who is not a good teacher.
 Lily feels slighted, even though Martha offers to continue to support her, and they have an argument before she goes, during which Lily confronts Martha with her suspicions about the young woman's true feelings for Joe.
 Martha hears a noise and discovers Rosalie Wells and Evelyn Munn, who are Mary's roommates, listening at the door.
 Flustered, she accidentally closes the door on Rosalie's arm, slightly injuring her.
 Back in their room, Evelyn tells Mary about the argument between Martha and Lily.